MAMPROJECT 26: CURTIS TAMM

 During 2017 and 2018 Tamm traveled throughout Japan gathering hundreds of sound recordings.
 He met with seismologists to learn about the nature of waves, listened to the chants of blind shamans, and spent time with an engineer investigating the ability of other animal species to predict earthquakes.
 One such animal is the catfish, also the subject matter of Edo-period Namazu-e — satirical woodblock prints which hold the catfish responsible for the occurrence of earthquakes.
 In the spirit of Tamm’s work, the impact of an earthquake is both traumatic and rejuvenating.

 The artist’s field-recordings attempt to follow the radiation of seismic waves outwards as they vibrate through the whiskers of the Namazu, resonate with the syncopated buzz of cicadas, and chime against the ritual process of casting and striking multi-tonne bells known as Bonsho.
 Tamm explored ways in which waves interact with his own body by standing inside these temple bells.
-He surveyed the unique character of a dozen different bells throughout Kyoto and Ibaraki, recording rarely-heard frequencies which resonate and decay within the large open cavity — an empty space known as the bell’s “womb”.
+He surveyed the unique character of a dozen different bells throughout Kyoto and Ibaraki, recording rarely-heard ultra and infra-sonic frequencies which resonate and decay within the large open cavity — an empty space known by bell makers in Japan as the bell’s “womb”.

 Project support by Adam Audio, Arcus Project, and the Art and Technology Lab at LACMA.
 Illustration support: Andrew Paul Hunter, Maki Ohkojima